andela-johia/coursebuilder-core/README.md

 Academy.AFRICA's courses built on Google's Course builder.
 Learn more at https://academy.codeforafrica.org.

 ## Installation and Deployment
+The course-builder application was built with python 2.7, create a virtualenv with a python version of 2.7 if it's not the default version on your machine.

  - Create a google [cloud project](https://edu.google.com/openonline/course-builder/docs/1.11/set-up-course-builder/create-a-cloud-project.html)
  - Download and install [google-cloud-sdk](https://cloud.google.com/sdk/downloads)